x676f64/secureum-mind_map/Ethereum 101/Ethereum State.md

 # 22 - Ethereum State

-Ethereum state is made up of objects called "accounts", with each account having a 20-byte address and state transitions being direct transfers of value and information between accounts.
-(See [here](https://ethereum.org/en/whitepaper/#ethereum-accounts))
+Ethereum state is made up of objects called "accounts", with each account having a 20-byte address and state transitions being direct transfers of [[Value]] and information between accounts.

 ---
 ## Slide Text